RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 Currently, Amazon is beta testing a new GUI tools for editing skills' interaction models.
 This produces a single json file that includes ALL the information for the skill - intents, utterances, custom slot types, and some "new" bits: prompts/dialogs/confirmations.
-The support for this is being added to various parts of vui-ad-hoc-alexa-recognizer (including the generator and alexifyer).
+The support for this is being added to various parts of vui-ad-hoc-alexa-recognizer (including the generator and alexifyer) and is functional.
 However, until Amazon finishes the beta testing, this will not be finalized and may change.

 ## Generate recognizer.json file